-The employment agreements require, as a precondition to the receipt of these payments, that the TEO sign a standard form of release in which he waives all claims that he or she might have against us and certain associated individuals and entities.
-They also include noncompete and nonsolicit provisions that would apply for a period of one year following the TEO's termination of employment and nondisparagement and confidentiality provisions that would apply for an unlimited period of time following the TEO's termination of employment.
+The employment agreements require, as a precondition to the receipt of these payments, that the TEO sign a standard form of release in which the TEO waives all claims that the TEO might have against us and certain associated individuals and entities.
+They also include non-compete and non-solicit provisions that would apply for a period of one year following the TEO's termination of employment and non-disparagement and confidentiality provisions that would apply for an unlimited period of time following the TEO's termination of employment.